raceychan/lihil/docs/index.md

     return [u for u in users if u.is_active == is_active]
 ```

-for more in-depth tutorials on DI, checkout https://lihil.cc/ididi
+For more in-depth tutorials on DI, checkout https://lihil.cc/ididi

 ### OpenAPI schemas